GWSB Undergraduate Scholarship Opportunities

 The Office of Undergraduate Programs is pleased to offer scholarship opportunities to undergraduate students enrolled in the School of Business.
 We encourage students with varied interests, backgrounds, and concentrations to apply.

-Scholarship applications are open each Fall semester and winners are announced in early Spring semester.
-Applicants are required to submit a personal statement, resume, short bio, and two recommendation letters with their application.
+Scholarship applications are open each Fall semester and awards are announced in early Spring semester.
 Descriptions of the scholarships traditionally offered to GWSB students are listed below.

 Short Bio: This item may be used in print publications and awards ceremonies.
 Be sure to include information about your degree, major/concentration, minor, hometown, co-curricular involvement, internships, and future career plans.
 The short bio should be 300 words or less.
 Note: if you are selected, a headshot will be required for our annual report.

-Guidelines: Applicants may apply for all scholarships for which they are eligible; however, only one of these scholarships may be awarded to an applicant in an academic year.
+Guidelines: Applicants may apply for all scholarships for which they are eligible.
+However, only one of these scholarships may be awarded to an applicant in an academic year.
 Please indicate on the application form all scholarships for which you are applying.
-Only one complete set of forms is needed, regardless of the number of scholarships checked.
+Only one complete set of forms is needed, regardless of the number of scholarships selected.

-Timeline: The deadline for online submission of the application, personal statement, resume, and two recommendation letters is Tuesday, December 10, 2019 at 11:59pm EST. Incomplete and late applications will not be considered.
-Scholarship recipients will be notified after the start of the Spring 2020 semester via email.
+Timeline: The deadline for online submission of the application, personal statement, resume, and two recommendation letters is Sunday, October 1, 2023 at 11:59 pm ET.
+Scholarship awards will be announced before the end of the Fall semester.